Calibre 50: History

 On April 26, 2018, Calibre 50, along with Colombian Urban singer J Balvin, received an award from Pandora Radio for being the first artists to surpass a billion streams on the platform.

 In October 2020, the group broke the record for the most number-one songs on the Billboard Regional Mexican Airplay chart with 17 songs.
 Since then, they have broken their own record with 10 additional songs reaching No. 1; totaling 27 No. 1 songs on the Billboard Regional Mexican Airplay chart.

 In late January 2022, Edén Muñoz left Calibre 50 to embark on a solo career.
 On March 1, 2022, after several auditions, the band presented in a press conference their new lead vocalist, Tony Elizondo.
 On April 8, 2022, Calibre 50 presented in another press conference their new accordionist and additional backing vocalist, Ángel Saucedo.

 On April 1, 2023, guitarist and backing vocalist Armando Ramos left Calibre 50 after 13 years to start his own band, "Al Tiro".
 The very next day, on April 2, 2023, accordionist and backing vocalist Ángel Saucedo left Calibre 50 after only one year to begin a solo career.
 Armando Ramos and Ángel Saucedo were replaced by Oscar Arredondo and José Mario Gastélum, respectively.
+Tony Elizondo also became a guitarist for the band.

 Gastélum and Arredondo's tenure in Calibre 50 would last less than a year, as both quit the band in early 2024.
 In April of that year, it was revealed that Beto Gastélum was the new lead vocalist.
 Gastélum, like Edén Muñoz, had previously served as the lead vocalist for Colmillo Norteño.
 Also, Martín López, Calibre 50's original sousaphonist from 2010 to 2014, returned to the band as a new accordionist.
 For several months, both he and Gastélum were accordionists for Calibre 50 during live concerts before López left the band again in October 2024.

+In March 2025, Juan Sauceda was added as Calibre 50's new accordionist, leaving Beto Gastélum to focus solely on lead vocals.
+On December 1, 2025, Tony Saucedo announced his departure from Calibre 50 to start a solo career, leaving the band without an official guitarist.